lomaxo/aoc2024/README.md

 - Day 9: Part 1 was no problem.
 Ran out of time for part 2.
 Seems easy in principle but fiddly to get right.
 - Day 10: Part 1 was a nice recursive function.
 Part 2, also fine once I'd worked out that lists aren't hashable, but tuples are, and that I needed to copy the list.
 - Day 11: Took a while for find a way of optimizing for part 2.
 Tried creating a linked list to make insertions faster but that didn't work.
 Tried to implement my own memoisation but also didn't work for some reason so used functools @cache decorator.
+Update: Just added my on memoisation and it worked fine.
+Not sure what I'd done wrong before.